LinOTP/LinOTP/DEVELOP.md

 4. Run the LinOTP development server
 5. Run unit, functional and integration tests
 6. Use MyPy for typechecking
+7. Use pre-commit hooks for consistent formatting
+8. Build the LinOTP debian package

 ## Get the LinOTP source code